seriema/brollop/FAQ.md

 Visitors from Sweden and the USA do not need a visa for tourism purposes in Brazil.
 However, if you are coming from Vietnam, you may need to apply for a visa before your trip.
 Check with your embassy for more information.

-### What is the best way to get to Boipeba Island?

-The best way to get to Boipeba Island is to fly to Salvador, and then take a combination of bus and boat to the island.
-We will also be providing transportation from the Salvador airport on the 25th of October, 2024.

 ### Is it safe to travel in Brazil?

 Like any country, there are certain precautions that travelers should take in Brazil.
 We recommend that you stay in well-lit areas, avoid carrying large sums of cash, and always be aware of your surroundings.
 Check with your embassy for the latest travel advisories.